It's official, the big box retailer Joann Fabrics will be closing!

 Click on the image to access the video |

 Joann started out as a small local fabric store called "The Cleveland Fabric Shop" in 1943.
 It was renamed Jo-ann Fabrics in 1963, combining the names of the daughters from both families that had founded the original store.
 The business bought up other fabric chains during the 1990's to expand its location holdings.
-It became a privately held company in 2011 and a publicly traded one in 2021.
+It became a privately held corporation in 2011 and a publicly traded one in 2021.

 It went private again after it filed for its first bankruptcy in March last year.
 When restructuring after that one failed, they announced a second bankruptcy earlier this month and had gotten approval last week from the court to start the process of closing 500 of its 850 stores in a further attempt at restructuring by putting the chain up for sale.
 While I was away recently, I saw that initial list of the closing stores and locations in this USA Today article and learned that both my own local store as well as the one in my MIL's town where I was visiting were on that initial chopping block.